College health: Treatment gaps

 Although there are a number of helpful online and in-person detection services offered by post-secondary institutions, there is still a significant gap in regards to treatment of eating disorders on campuses.
 The National Eating Disorder Association found that therapeutic and counseling services were reported to be of highest importance; however, availability is scarce among staff who are specifically trained in counseling and nutritional services.
 Furthermore, there exists a lack of detection and treatment options to match the unique needs of sexual minority students, racial minority students, and college athletes, who appear to be at higher risk for eating disorders or related behaviours.
 As such, it is imperative for personnel to be properly trained in order to provide culturally and socially tailored help.

 Alcohol and other drug use

 The most common college health key performance indicator relates to levels and the management of alcohol and other drug (AOD) misuse and abuse.
 Substance abuse has been shown to peak in early adulthood.
 In college and university students, substance use is predicted by many factors including sensation seeking behavioural tendencies, perceived use of substances by peers, biological markers, and habits prior to post-secondary education.
 In North America, alcohol, marijuana, and tobacco are the most frequently used and misused substances.

+Research has shown that fraternity and sorority affiliation is closely linked to elevated alcohol and drug consumption among college students.
+Students involved in Greek-life organizations report significantly higher rates of binge drinking and recreational drug use compared to their non-affiliated peers.
+Environmental norms, peer pressure, and the presence of alcohol in many social and initiation events contribute to this pattern.
+Elevated substance use within these groups has been associated with increased academic difficulties, injury, sexual risk-taking, and long-term alcohol-related harm.
+Additional research finds that fraternity membership predicts higher rates of binge drinking even after controlling for demographic factors and prior substance use behaviors.